Lawyer Portal Careers Contact Us

 • Backup client files and accounting records regularly to an offsite location.
 To make sure it is working, test the system regularly by trying to recover a document from the backup.

-While staff work remotely, your firm may already be using a cloud-based service provider, or you may be considering a full transition to cloud computing at this time.
 Please see The Basics of Cloud Computing for a discussion on the benefits and risks of cloud computing, and links to other resources.

 Video Conferencing